xinsnake/datascience-e2e/README.md

 VSCode and you will see the opened terminal automatically selected the correct virtual environment.

+### Use cookiecutter

+To create a new cookiecutter-data-science project, run `make new` on the root directory of the workspace.

+You can also just use `cookiecutter` by itself with any other template as you wish.

 ## Use Jupyter Notebook

 Set up and running of Jupyter Labs is not fully yet.
 There are few